Website Translate Widget. Language Switcher - Poper

 Quick reference

-What is Website Translate Widget: Auto-Translate Any Site to 100+ Languages?
+What is Website Translate Widget: Add a Language Switcher to Your Site?

 Key facts

-• Machine translation works well for navigation, body copy, and FAQs but typically struggles with marketing taglines, idioms, brand voice, and regulated copy
+• Machine translation works well for navigation, body copy, and FAQs but is weaker on marketing taglines, idioms, brand voice, and legal or regulated copy

 Last fact-checked: .
 We re-verify every quarter.